pslisko/performa365docs/docs/howto/take_a_course.rst

 #. **Generic activity**: If learners are required to take actions such as research, reading, completing specific tasks, etc. this type of activity will be used.
 To mark the activity as completed, a learner needs to click on action button *Confirm completion*.

-#. **Video**: this type of activity has video content shown inside activity tile.
+#. **Video**: This type of activity has video content shown inside activity tile.
 To mark the activity as completed, a learner needs to click on action button *Confirm completion*.

-#. **Exam**: This activity opens in a separate window and redirects learner to an exaam page.
-Exams have time limit so the timer is displayed on the top left.
+#. **Exam**: This activity will redirect learner to the exam page.
+Exams have time limit so the timer is displayed in the top left corner of the exam page.
 Questions bar on the left has list of all questions which are shown in the main window when selected.
 Each answered question will have green checkmark next to it but will remain clickable so that learners can change their answers if they decide to.
 Exams are finished by clicking the action button *Finish exam* which opens confirmation window.
 When the exam is completed, learners are shown the success and provided with an action button that redirects them to the homepage.

 #. **Survey**: When taking a survey type of activity, learners are redirected to Sharepoint survey which opens in new tab.
 This activity also requires clicking the action button *Confirm completion* to mark it as completed.